-Earmarks proposed in FY24 under this authority ranged from \$400,000 to around \$3.5 million.
+CDS proposed in FY25 in these accounts ranged from \$400,000 to around \$3.5 million.

 Grants-in-Aid for Airports

 - O This program supports projects that are eligible to receive funding through the FAA's Airport Improvement Program, which awards grants for planning and construction of airport infrastructure including the construction or rehabilitation of runways and taxiways, airfield lighting, signage and drainage and safety improvements. - O Specific information required for these earmarks include listing the status of the planning and environmental work to help the Appropriations Committee address project readiness, a description of all other sources of funding contributing to the total cost of the project and a link to the airport master plan that includes the project that funds are being requested to support. - This account is located in the Transportation, Housing, and Urban Development Bill.